 How to Match Filler Metal to the Welding Process

-MIG welding usually performs best with solid or metal-cored wire in flat or horizontal positions, while flux-cored wire gives you more freedom out of position.
-In GTAW, you feed filler manually, so you can regulate pool size and weld quality with precision.
+MIG welding usually performs well with solid or metal-cored wire in flat or horizontal positions.
+Flux-cored wire can give you more freedom in out-of-position work when you use the right wire type and settings.

 - Verify wire feed speed and amperage against the chosen filler.